 If you pass N3, it means you can start using Japanese in your daily life on many occasions.

 Passing N2 means you are quite fluent in Japanese.
 It is also the minimum requirement for positions that are related to Japanese language.

 N1 isn’t always necessary.
 If you pass this level, it means you are very fluent in Japanese and are able to understand complex reading material and conversations.

 You can see a full definition of each level from the official JLPT website.

-There are two main reasons why people take the Japanese Language Proficiency Test:
+There are three main reasons why people take the Japanese Language Proficiency Test:

 - To test their own Japanese

 - To study in Japan

 - To find a work in Japan.
 Without the JPLT certificate, your work opportunity will be very limited.